Imperial Leather: World War II

-Themed printed advertisements 1940s-1950s
+Themed printed advertisements (1940s–1950s)

 During the 1940s to late 1950s Cussons Sons and Company Ltd embarked upon a prolific printed advert campaign with a new theme for the advertising of Imperial Leather released every year.
 The advertising campaign was under the direction of Alexander Tom Cussons' daughter Marjorie Goodwin (née Cussons).
 The adverts have become collectable as vintage adverts.
 Below is a table of some of the advertising themes:

-Printed advertisements 1980s to present
+Print (1980s to present)

 In 1988 Cussons selected French model Estelle Lefébure for their printed Imperial Leather advertisements.

 In 2013 Cussons ran a series of printed adverts for the Imperial Leather Foamburst range with a genie theme and the tagline "release the lather, feel the magic".

-Television advertisements
+Television

 Television has been an important part of Imperial Leather advertising for decades.
 Amongst the most popular Imperial Leather adverts were the ‘triple bath’ series.
 This series of adverts began in the 1970s and continued into the 1980s.
 The adverts featured a family of three, each in three separate baths, using Imperial Leather whilst travelling to an exotic location by train, plane or spacecraft.

 Imperial Leather adverts have previously featured Richard Stapley, Paolo Di Canio, Ralph Ineson, Julie Walters and Paul Merton.
 The Julie Walters advert featured her singing, with the final line "Imperial Leather: our only comfort in life."
 The Paul Merton series of adverts included a commercial where he attempts to interview an unsuspecting man in the shower and a further commercial where he wears a lab coat and conducts an experiment on identical twins.

 More recent Imperial Leather television adverts include the rose tattoo (1999), the firemen fantasy (2002), the footballer fantasy (2002), the dancing duck (2002) and the secret shower advert (2005).

 Sponsoring

 Cussons Imperial Leather sponsored the XIX World Modern Pentathlon Championships, held in London in 1973.

 Cussons Imperial Leather sponsored the XVII Commonwealth Games, held in Manchester in 2002.
 In 2004 Imperial Leather sponsored the TV show Ant & Dec's Saturday Night Takeaway.
 In 2004 Imperial Leather also sponsored a model cow called Imperial Heifer.
 The cow was on public display in Manchester.
 The model was later sold at auction with money donated to the Manchester Kids charity.

 In 2004, Imperial Leather sponsored a theme park ride called The Flume which opened at Alton Towers.
-Also, in 2006 The Bubbleworks was opened at Chessington World of Adventures sponsored by the company.
+Also, in 2006, Bubbleworks was opened at Chessington World of Adventures sponsored by the company.
 Both rides had the same 'bath time with attitude' theme with many rubber ducks.
 Original Source, another PZ Cussons product sponsored a ride called Tidal Wave at Thorpe Park.
 The contract with the rides ended in 2009, the rides had all of the Imperial Leather logos removed.

 Imperial Leather was a sponsor of the 2011 Australian Open tennis tournament in Melbourne.
 The Imperial Leather logo was depicted on the players' chairs.